Offshore gas field

 The fields’ gross contingent resources are estimated to be 320 billion cubic feet (bcf).

-Plans outlined for the Midia Gas Development (MGD) project includes the design and construction of an offshore platform to produce gas from the two fields, in addition to offshore and onshore pipelines, drill / development wells and a gas treatment plant.
+Plans outlined for the Midia Gas Development (MGD) project include the design and construction of an offshore platform to produce gas from the two fields, in addition to offshore and onshore pipelines, drill/development wells and a gas treatment plant.

 A well-head platform (jacket) will be constructed close to the Ana field at a water depth of 69.5m.
 It will also support production for the Doina subsea well, which will be connected to the platform through an 18km in-field pipeline.

-Another 120km offshore pipeline will be laid from the Ana platform to the shore to facilitate the transportation of gas.
+Another 121km offshore pipeline will be laid from the Ana platform to the shore to facilitate the transportation of gas.

-Gas produced at the plant will be sent to a gas treatment plant (GTP), which is due for construction in the Vadu area.
+Gas produced at the plant will be sent to a gas treatment plant (GTP) through a 4.1km underground pipeline, which is under construction in the Vadu area.

-The plant will be connected to Transgaz-operated national transmission system (NTS) via a 25km-long onshore pipeline.
+The plant will be connected to a Transgaz-operated national transmission system (NTS) via a 25km-long onshore pipeline.